 But it is the spring equinox that is important for our story.
 Libra would appear on the eastern horizon just after sunset.
 From there, it would proceed to go up, followed by Scorpius, the next constellation in line.
 Both of the constellations would be visible around 9 PM, as you can see in the below image (a screenshot from Stellarium, a free astronomical software).

 From here, these two constellations would proceed their travel across the night sky, until they reach the western horizon, just before the sunrise, around 5 AM.

 Did you see it already?
-The constellation Scorpius actually looks like an arm.
+The constellation Scorpius looks like an arm.
 During sunset, it appears on the horizon right after the blue sky of the day.
 During sunrise, it looks as if it is going to dive towards it.
-In another article, I already compared Scorpius constellation with the arm of Thor, and found similar parallels even in the Mayan mythology.
+In another article, I already compared the Scorpius constellation with the arm of Thor and found similar parallels even in Mayan mythology.
 It is only logical that those cultures that did not have scorpions in their habitat had different ideas of what this constellation represents.
 I believe that an arm is a good guess.

 In this case, the Excalibur could be nothing else than the Libra constellation.
 Indeed, the modern idea of how the stars connect does not even look like the scales.
 But if we imagine different lines, those that made the ancients see the scales of Libra, the idea of a giant sword is not that far. (see the illustration of Libra above).
 In this case, we get the following parallel:

 Do you see it?
 And during sunrise, these constellations will tilt on the western horizon.
 It will look as if a hand is throwing away the sword.
 Right after that, the sky will turn blue, just as the surface of water that swallowed the Excalibur.